Africa

 Getting between cities

-Intercity movement in Democratic Republic of the Congo works best when you compare the main corridor between Kananga, Kinshasa, Kisangani, and Lubumbashi early and let the strongest mode lead the trip.
+Intercity movement in Democratic Republic of the Congo usually works better if you compare the main corridor between Kananga, Kinshasa, Kisangani, and Lubumbashi early and let the strongest mode lead the trip.
 In some countries that means rail, in others flights or buses, but the route always gets better once one backbone is chosen properly.

 Before you go